prasanthmurali/bully-buster/README.txt

 6. The actual classifications of test tweets are written in "Test_Answers.txt", with each line number corresponding to the tweet number.

 7. The Precision Recall analysis is performed on the Naive_Bayes model and the curve is saved as PR Curve.jpg.

-8. Post this, LDA starts.
+8. Post this, LDA (Latent Dirichlet Allocation) starts.

 9. LDA is performed on good and bad corpora and saved on to "good_LDA.txt" and "bad_LDA.txt".